lawetcetera/1L_fall_outlines/leg_reg/Cases/Humphrey's Executor v. U.S..md

 * **Reasoning**
 	* FTC officers are quasi-judicial and quasi-legislative figures; this distinguishes this case from Myers, where the removed employee was an executive officer
 	* Congress can forbid the removal of its members except for cause
+	* Allows for the creation of independent agencies